Jonss/revolut-test/README.md

 ***
 - Yet about transaction, my idea was handle a transaction as an event.
 Receive a transaction, add a new row and subtract.
 To handle concurrency I intended to verify asynchronously if the balance is positive or zero.
-If two transactions where effectivate at same time, with an old balance, I want to make a new transaction, cancelling the last transaction persisted with a refund status.
-I had no time to code this verification feature =/.

 ## Requests: